roman-milk/roman-milk.github.io/lords-ladies-and-gentlemen.md

+===

- ****** Lords, Ladies &amp; Gentlemen Ch.
-05 ****** bygeronimo_appleby© When Amelia reached Amy's chamber she didn't pause to knock, but simply opened the door and entered.
+When Amelia reached Amy's chamber she didn't pause to knock, but simply opened the door and entered.
 Amy was sobbing on her bed and was being consoled by Mrs Hope, the housekeeper.
 Mrs Hope turned and saw Amelia standing in the open doorway.
 'Good morning to you ma'am,' said Mrs Hope archly.

  'Mrs Hope.., oh.., good morning,' replied Amelia, flustered.
 'I was just.. err..' she continued, her voice trailing when she realised she had no legitimate reason to be bursting into Amy's room uninvited.